segmentio/segment-docs/src/unified-profiles/index.md

 hidden: true
 ---

-Unified Profiles, available with Twilio's Agent Copilot product, provides your Flex agents with real-time customer data from multiple enterprise systems within Flex.
+Unified Profiles in Flex, available with Twilio's [Agent Copilot](add a link here!), provides your Flex agents with real-time customer data from multiple enterprise systems within Flex.
 Agents can view each customer's details and a historical timeline that shows a customer's previous activities, enabling agents to provide personalized support based on a customer's history.

 To try out Agent Copilot, which includes Unified Profiles for Flex, request access from the [CustomerAI for Contact Center](https://console.twilio.com/us1/develop/flex/customerai/overview){:target="_blank"} page in your Flex Console.
 Agent Copilot is currently in beta and access is limited.
 After you sign up, a Twilio Flex team member will contact you by email.
 If you are selected to participate in the beta program, the Twilio Flex team will work with you on the next steps to set up Agent Copilot and Unified Profiles.